Well, the nags are having a tough time making up their mind.

 I got no problem with that.

-You have any problem with that, Snerdly?
+Any problem with that, Snerdley?

 Don't see any problem with that.

-The reason I'm reacting this way is because I'm reading some email and people say, eh, she didn't do herself a whole lot of good, but she really didn't get hurt either.
+The reason I'm reacting this way is I'm reading some email and people say, eh, she didn't do herself a whole lot of good, but she really didn't get hurt either.

 Yeah, because I didn't see it myself last night.

-Rush Limbaugh serving humanity simply by being here.
+Rush Limbaugh, serving humanity simply by being here.

-But uh grab a couple phone calls.
+But grab a couple phone calls.

 People have been patiently waiting, starting in Newark, New Jersey.